letsencrypt/website/content/en/docs/challenge-types.md

  - It doesn’t work if your ISP blocks port 80 (this is rare, but some residential ISPs do this).
  - Let’s Encrypt doesn’t let you use this challenge to issue wildcard certificates.
  - If you have multiple web servers, you have to make sure the file is available on all of them.
+ - Your domain name can be extracted from the public [CT logs](/docs/ct-logs)

 # DNS-01 challenge